cooper/ferret/doc/Operators.md

     ?=

 Separates an assignable expression from its lazy-computed value.
+At its left must be an assignable variable, property, or other type of lvalue.

+Lazy assignment allows the evaluation of a property or variable's value to be deferred until it is referenced somewhere.
+This is useful for decreasing load time when it is unknown whether a value will ever be used in the particular program.

 Tokenized as `OP_LASSIGN`.